gr00nd/generator-app-excshell/README.md

 # generator-app-excshell

-Extensibility template for Experience Cloud Shell SPA
+Extensibility template for Experience Cloud Shell SPA, for App Builder

 # Contributing
 Contributions are welcomed!
 Read the [Contributing Guide](CONTRIBUTING.md) for more information.